Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach: Resonance condition: Jaynes-Cummings type Hamiltonian

 where $c_{n}=\cos(gt\sqrt{n})$ and $s_{n}=\sin(gt\sqrt{n})$.
 In equation (\ref{W}) the parameter $\beta$ was considered real for simplicity.

 The structure of the equation above is similar to the one obtained for $\langle\sigma_{z}\rangle$ in the DJCM \cite{hmcsmd94}.
 Therefore we expect the phenomenon of super-revivals to be present in the qubit-cavity system, analogously to the DJCM.
-Super-revivals are long time scale revivals arising in the atom-field dynamics.
+Super-revivals are revivals ocurring at larger time-scales than that of ordinary JCM revivals, and which sometimes arise in the atom-field dynamics \cite{hmcsmd94}.
 This peculiar behavior is illustrated in figure (\ref{fig1}) and figure (\ref{fig2}).
 We note that the existence or not of super-revivals is narrowly connected to the preparation of the initial field state.
-For instance, if we have $\alpha =(5.0,0.5)$, the super-revivals do not occur [see Fig. (\ref{fig1})], and we have ordinary revivals only.
-However, for appropriate values of the parameters, for instance, $\alpha =(0.5,5.0)$, super-revivals take place in that system [see Fig. (\ref{fig2})]. \\ \\ \\
+For instance, if we have $\alpha_0 =(5.0,0.5)$, the super-revivals do not occur [see Fig. (\ref{fig1})], and we have ordinary revivals only.
+However, for $\alpha_0 =(0.5,5.0)$, super-revivals take place in that system, as seen in Fig. (\ref{fig2}).